slackapi/deno-slack-api/docs/triggers/event-triggers.md

 ### The Event Object

-Event trigger must contain an event object, which specifies the details of the event that will activate the Trigger.
-The event object has the following attributes:
+Event trigger must contain an Event configuration object, which specifies the details of the Event that will activate the Trigger.
+The Event configuration object has the following attributes:

 | Parameter name    | Required?     | Description                                                             |
 | ------------------|:-------------:| ------------------------------------------------------------------------|